Weakly-supervised segmentation using inherently-explainable classification models and their application to brain tumour classification: Methodology

 \subsection{Network Models}

 The proposed CNNs are based on modified segmentation or reconstruction models - modified to work as a multi-class classifier with only one global class label per image.
 The original models generate $n$ equally sized output images with the same size as the input, where $n$ is the number of segmentation classes that were required.
 In this proposed approach, prior to applying the final fully-connected convolution layer, the modified CNN network is coupled with a global pooling layer in the training stage to aggregate the 3D output into a single-pixel (neuron) for each class.
 As a result, classification image-level labels work for training the model in a supervised manner, as an alternative to the traditional cumbersome segmentation labels during the network's training - making the segmentation training of the network weakly-supervised.
 During the testing stage, the global pooling layer can be removed to obtain the heatmaps with the same size as the input, or it can be kept as in the training stage to obtain the class.
 The obtained heatmaps show the region-of-interest of the network - portraying the network's focus area - making the network inherently explainable.
 The resulting heatmaps are then suppressed by setting the negative values to zero.
 Without using any post-hoc interpretability methods, the model's focus areas can be understood simply by glancing at the heatmaps.
 Afterwards, the segmentation mask is created using Otsu thresholding.
-The general overview of the models is shown in Fig.~\ref{fig:Approach}.
+The general overview of the models is shown in Fig.~\ref{fig:Approach}and Algo. \ref{alg:gp_models} presents a pseudocode describing the training and inference procedures for the GP-Models framework.